68088 was built at Darlington in October 1923 and entered service as LNER number 985.

 It has been based at the North Norfolk Railway since 2004.
 In December 2010 it was announced that when its overhaul was completed the following year, 68088 would be based at Beamish Museum for three years.
 In April 2015 985 visited the Epping Ongar Railway for their 150th celebrations, after which it visited the Midland Railway Centre before returning to Norfolk.

-The locomotive is currently at Mid-Suffolk Light Railway.
+The locomotive has been at the Mid-Suffolk Light Railway since 2016.

 |Home Base||Current Status||Owner|